roebel/MBExWN_Vocoder/README.md

 for results with a previous version of the MBExWN vocoder.
 An updated demo page containing examples for the three models distributed here will soon be added.

+As an example of a real world application of the vocoder you may listen to the [artificial voice in a *deep fake* interview](https://youtu.be/seXKtSGf4U8?t=20) of the famous french singer Dalida for that we used  a [DNN for voice reenactement](https://arxiv.org/pdf/2110.03744v3.pdf) that converted the mel spectrogramms of the voice of the actress playing Dalida into the mel spectrograms that of the voice of Dalida, followed by th WBExWN vocoder (which was not trained on Dalida's voice).

+As another example [listen to a presentation of the results](https://youtu.be/FHoBEPBuSP8?t=1853) using the [bottleneck encoder](https://www.mdpi.com/2078-2489/13/3/102) for transposing singing voices in the context of the recreation of an artificial version of the voice of the [castrato singer Farinelli](https://en.wikipedia.org/wiki/Farinelli).
+For this work we used the MBExWN model trained on speech and singing voices.

 <a name="S2"></a>
 ## 2. Installation